 If you've checked everything and the light is still orange:

-1. π· Send Us a Photo (Optional but helps a lot)
+1. π· Send Us a Photo (Optional but is very helpful)

 Take a clear photo of your Droplet on the pipe β we can spot issues quickly by looking at the positioning and install area.